jimmo/micropython/docs/library/machine.SDCard.rst

 The SDCard module for the mimxrt port only supports access via dedicated SD/MMC peripheral (USDHC) in 4-bit mode with 50MHz clock frequency exclusively.
 Unfortunately the MIMXRT1011 controller does not support the USDHC peripheral.
-Hence this controller does not feature the ``machine.SDCard`` module.
+Hence this controller does not feature the :class:`SDCard` class.

 Due to the decision to only support 4-bit mode with 50MHz clock frequency the interface has been simplified, and the constructor signature is: